John Doyle (director)

 John Doyle (born 1952) is a Scottish stage director of musicals and plays, as well as operas.
 He served as artistic director at several regional theatres in the United Kingdom, where he staged more than 200 professional productions during his career spanning over 40 years.

 In 2005, he directed a Broadway revival of the musical Sweeney Todd: The Demon Barber of Fleet Street, in a minimalist production in which the cast served as its own orchestra, for which he won the Tony Award for Best Direction of a Musical.
 His 2006 Broadway revival of the musical Company won the Tony Award for Best Revival of a Musical.

-Since 2016, he has served as Artistic Director of the off-Broadway theater Classic Stage Company, located in the East Village in New York City.
-The 2021/2022 season will be his final season at CSC.
+From 2016 to 2022, he served as Artistic Director of the off-Broadway theater Classic Stage Company, located in the East Village in New York City.

-Biography
+Early life and education

 Doyle was born and raised in Inverness, Scotland.
+He trained at the Royal Conservatoire of Scotland and then the University of Georgia in the United States.

+Early career

+He was artistic director of four theatres in England, the Swan Theatre, Worcester (1982-1985), the Everyman in Cheltenham, the Everyman Theatre, Liverpool (1989-1993) and the Theatre Royal, York (1993-1997).

-He trained at the University of Georgia in the United States.
-He was associate director of the Watermill Theatre, a 216-seat performance space in the English countryside of Berkshire until 2008.
-With his work there he has become known for his unusual approach to musical theatre, often featuring casts who are both actors and musicians, accompanying one another on musical instruments while simultaneously playing roles.
+Subsequently he was associate director of the Watermill Theatre, a 216-seat performance space in the English countryside of Berkshire until 2008.

+In his work he has become known for his unusual approach to musical theatre, often featuring casts who are both actors and musicians, accompanying one another on musical instruments while simultaneously playing roles.